-How to Make Chocolate Ring Pops for a Sweet Valentine’s Day Gift
+These Chocolate Ring Pops Are The Sweetest Valentine’s Day Gift

 Make sure to dump out any excess glitter after you’ve coated the mold so there’s an equal amount of glitter on all sides.